 You may also like to speak with your health visitor or GP before introducing the dream feed.

-If you would like to discuss ways to help wean your child off the dream feed at night do get in touch and we can talk over the best ways that may be appropriate for your baby and family.
+If you would like to discuss ways to help wean your child of the dream feed at night do get in touch HERE and we can talk over the best ways I can help and support you through this journey!